geometrikal/IIC/tensorflow/readme.md

-Core components needed to perform IIC, implemented in tensorflow with heavy reference to the pytorch implimentations.
+Core components needed to perform IIC, implemented in tensorflow, directly porting the reference pytorch version of the loss function.

 package requirements:
 scipy >= 1.2 (scipy introduced a softmax function I use)